David M. Livingston

-David M. Livingston (29 March 1941 – 17 October 2021) was the Deputy Director of the Dana-Farber/Harvard Cancer Center, Emil Frei Professor of Genetics and Medicine at Harvard Medical School, Chairman of the Executive Committee for Research at Dana–Farber Cancer Institute.
-Dr. Livingston joined the Harvard faculty in 1973.
+David M. Livingston (29 March 1941 – 17 October 2021) was the Deputy Director of the Dana-Farber/Harvard Cancer Center, Emil Frei Professor of Genetics and Medicine at Harvard Medical School, chairman of the Executive Committee for Research at Dana–Farber Cancer Institute.
+Livingston joined the Harvard faculty in 1973.
 His research focused on breast and ovarian cancer.

 He received his undergraduate degree from Harvard College in 1961 and his MD from Tufts Medical School in 1965.